Almond Flour Pancakes

 - Mix the almond flour, baking powder and monk fruit together in a small bowl.

 - Now, add about 1 tablespoon of coconut oil to a medium skillet.
-Place the skillet on the stove’s burner and set the temperature to a low-medium heat setting on the stove.
+Place the skillet on the stove top and set the burner's temperature to a medium-low heat setting.

 - Once you see bubbles forming on one side of the pancakes, use the spatula to flip the pancakes to the other side.

 - Once the other side is cooked (should take about the same or less time than the first side that cooked), remove the pancake from the skillet.